Gordon Wilson (Scottish politician): Personal life

-Wilson married Edith (née Hassall) in 1965 and they had two daughters; Margaret and Katie, and five grandchildren.
+Wilson married Edith (née Hassall) in 1965 and they had two daughters and five grandchildren.

 Wilson was a devout Christian.
 Later in life, he was a member of Saint Peter's Free Church in Dundee.
 In 2010, Wilson and David Robertson co-founded Solas (Centre for Public Christianity) - an evangelical Christian body dedicated to the revival of the faith in Scotland and abroad.

 He had retired to Broughty Ferry, Dundee and sailed his boat Saorsa on the Firth of Tay.

-Wilson died in the Roxburghe House hospice in Dundee on the morning of 25 June 2017, after a short illness.
+Wilson died from a pulmonary embolism at the Roxburghe House hospice in Dundee on the morning of 25 June 2017, at the age of 79.
 His funeral was held at Saint Peter's Free Church in Dundee on 5 July 2017.
-His party colleague John Swinney and Rev Robertson gave eulogies.
+His party colleague John Swinney and David Robertson gave eulogies.

 Awards and honours

 He was awarded an honorary Doctor of Laws (LL.D) degree by the University of Dundee in 1986.

 Wilson's papers are held variously by the National Library of Scotland, Archive Services at the University of Dundee and the Scottish Political Archive at the University of Stirling.
 His collection of historical nationalist pamphlets is held by the Macartney Library at SNP headquarters in Edinburgh.